8th Air Force

 INTERCEPTED! – Six IJAAF fighter Regiments, Brigades and Groups attack ten USAAF B29 Very Heavy Bombardment Groups attempting to bomb Tokyo.
 The IJAAF also has reinforced anti-aircraft capability in the engagement:

-IWO JIMA – many USAAF B29s were too damaged over Japan to make the 1,300 mile return flights to Tinian, causing a painfully high attrition rate against the USAAF.
+IWO JIMA – many USAAF B29s were too damaged over Japan to make the 1,300 mile return flights to the Marianas, causing a painfully high attrition rate against the USAAF.
 The fall of Iwo Jima, and subsequent repair and use of its air base, saved countless B29s and their crews, and its capture put more B29s into the air over Japan late in the war:

 JAPAN AFLAME – the USAAF fire-bombing (incendiaries) of Japan’s cities, large, medium and sometimes relatively small, was undoubtedly history’s most thoroughly destructive aerial bombing campaign.
 Below, a vista of Japanese cities late in the game as your bomber Groups wreak their destruction: